adap/flower/baselines/FedMLB/README.md

 ```

 ## Expected Results
+This repository can reproduce the results for 3 baselines used in the experimental part
+of the original paper: FedMLB, FedAvg, FedAvg+KD.

-The following tables report the results from the above command compared to the
+The following tables compares results produced via the code in this repository
-results reported in the original paper.
+with the results reported in the paper.
 Results from the paper are reported in brackets.
 Note that (as in the original paper),
 the accuracy at the target round is based on the exponential moving average with the momentum parameter
 0.9.

-This repository can reproduce the results for 3 baselines used in the experimental part
-of the original paper: FedAvg, FedAvg+KD, FedMLB.
+Tensorboard allows to easily visualize/calculate the moving average of a run.

+###Table 1a
-The results of Table 2 and Figure 3 in the paper (for FedAvg, FedAvg+KD, FedMLB)
+The results of Table 1a in the paper (for FedAvg and FedMLB) refers
-are for CIFAR-100 and Tiny-ImageNet with:
+to CIFAR-100 (Figure 3) and Tiny-ImageNet (Figure 7a) with

-1. Moderate-scale with Dir(0.3), 100 clients, 5% participation rate.
+the setting (1.)
+Moderate-scale with Dir(0.3), 100 clients, 5% participation rate.
-2. Large-scale experiments with Dir(0.3), 500 clients, 2% participation rate.

-To reproduce (1.) run the following:
+To reproduce the results run the following:

 ```bash
 # this will produce six consecutive runs
 python run -m FedMLB.main --multirun dataset_config.dataset="cifar100", "tiny-imagenet" algorithm="FedMLB","FedAvg","FedAvg+KD"
 ```

-CIFAR-100, Dir(0.3), 100 clients, 5% participation.
+#### CIFAR-100, Dir(0.3), 100 clients, 5% participation.

 | Method  | Accuracy @500R | Accuracy @1000R |
 | ------------- | ------------- | ------------- |